 Using seaweed for compost tea may also be accomplished by using an aerator or adding microbial inoculants to stimulate microbial activity and create an even more beneficial (less odiferous) brew.
 Both items may be found at garden centers, online or at pet shops that sell fish tank equipment.
 The resulting liquid seaweed fertilizer may be diluted with water and then foliar fed to plants or added around plant roots.
 This will not only feed but neutralize pests, viruses and fungal issues.

 Seaweed has a number of attributes besides its nutrition value.
 When using seaweed as compost, it can be used dry or wet and does not clump or blow away.
 As a soil amendment, seaweed deters pests both large and small.
 Dogs, cats and birds dislike the scratchy texture of dry composting seaweed, not to mention the smell.

-When using seaweed soil amendment, crumble dry seaweed and sprinkle amongst plants or put wet seaweed directly atop the garden or around tree roots.
+When using seaweed soil amendment, crumble dry seaweed and sprinkle among plants or put wet seaweed directly atop the garden or around tree roots.
 Seaweed as a soil amendment may also be placed in the bottom of a hole or trench made for planting (i.e. potatoes) or transplanting and layered with soil or other type of compost.

-Use your imagination and allow this bounty from the sea to enrich land bound flora and fauna.
+Use your imagination and allow this bounty from the sea to enrich land-bound flora and fauna.